foodini/pingem/README.md

 ## pingem
+# Rewrite
+I'm in the middle of a rewrite and redesign of this entire project.
+At the moment, the pingem script contains python and javascript and the python side gets its data from another python script which runs as root (to be able to mediate icmp echo traffic.)

+I'm going to replace pingem with a .html and broaden the capability of user_icmp.py to let it talk to local processes via a TCP connection.
+I didn't like this option at first because unix domain sockets allow you to interrogate the socket for information about what user is at the other end of the communication.
+If a user abuses the service, the logs can reflect that.

+I hope that I can still find out what user has made a request if I restrict connections to those coming from localhost (which I want anyway.)
+When a connection comes in, I'll do the Python/C equivalent of a netstat call to figure out what user has just opened a connection to the user_icmp service, log that user's info and continue.

+# Purpose
 I frequently leave ping running in a terminal so I have something to visually query when real-time comms start misbehaving.
-If Zoom starts misbehaving, a quick glance at a running ping will tell me if something has gone wrong with my net connection, or if the issue is on the other end.
-These are the kinds of paranoid habits you develop when you're no AT&T "broadband."
+If Zoom starts jittering, a quick glance at a running ping will tell me if something has gone wrong with my net connection or if the issue is on the other end.
+These are the kinds of paranoid habits you develop when you're on AT&T "broadband."

 I wanted something a little more long-term, though.
-Something that would show me a longer-term history of my connection state.
+Something that would show me a longer-span history of my connection state.
 I created a tool called pingstats, that did just this for me, but it suffered from the requirement that it run in iTerm2.
 I love iTerm2, it's amazing, but it's Mac only.
 I wanted a solution that would make it possible to put out a presentable visual and simplify the process